MikeData/bau_FDI-Assets/README.md

 1.)
 Right click and edit the "click to run" file.

 2.)
 Update both the file names and extensions (either .xls or .xlsx) by changing the information shown in green below (you need to include the quotes).
-Ignore the line with a "Y" at the end, we'll deal with those next.

 ![alt tag](/images/batch_commands.png)